Ahmed-Arafat10/Git/Git.md

 - Check status of repo in your current branch with short version {flag -s}
 $ git status -s
-> A : stands for files are ADDED to staging area and need to be commited
+> A : stands for files are ADDED to staging area and need to be committed
 > ?? : untracked file {file that is created in working directory while its not in staging area}